ekliao/EricLiaoDigitalGarden/src/site/notes/Anki.md

 #### Page Comment
 Despite Anki's official documentation, Anki does not support parentheses at all.
 I have tried many times and have given up.
 Parentheses for grouping (either capturing or non-capturing kind) is crucial in regex searching.

+## Random ideas of metacharacters in regex search
+- Simply put, Anki's search has the weirdest idea of what works and what doesn't.
+For example, a literal space won't work in a regex search.
+Don't get me started.

 ## No "search as you type" functionality

 ---